Why CHAM?

 If You’re Interested in Research and Quality Improvement, You’ll Find Opportunities at CHAM

-ResidencyPic3_316x210.jpgWhether you have a specific field of interest or you just want to gain familiarity with research and the quality improvement process, you will find it easy to secure a faculty mentor.
-Numerous residents present at national meetings each year, including Pediatric Academic Societies, and many leave residency with peer-reviewed journal publications on their curriculum vitae.
-In addition, we offer a research curriculum which includes quality improvement teaching to help demystify academic inquiry for all residents.
+Whether you have a specific field of interest or you just want to gain familiarity with research and the quality improvement process, you will find a faculty mentor here with the expertise and shared passion to lift your project off the ground.
+Numerous residents present at national meetings each year, including Pediatric Academic Societies, and many leave residency with peer-reviewed journals.
+In addition, we offer a research curriculum with yearly bootcamps tailored to each training year to help demystify academic inquiry for all residents.
+For those with a particular interest in QI, we also offer a dedicated QI rotation where you can work closely with multidisciplinary QI leaders and gain a certificate in QI Methodology from the Institute for Healthcare Improvement.

 We support our residents making time for relaxation, fun and emotional wellbeing.
 Check out our commitments to wellness here!